What is a Freight Carrier?

 - Continuous carrier monitoring with daily status updates and change notifications

-- Providing additional carrier data, such as TIA Watchdog reports, a database of carrier insurance certificates, and fraud and identity theft checks
+- Providing additional carrier data, such as TIA Watchdog reports and a database of carrier insurance certificates

 SaferWatch® Assure allows you to monitor carriers in your TMS automatically.
 You can quickly find, qualify, and monitor: